Quick Reference

 - moving changes upstream, such as from a local computer to its origin repository

-Glossary Term Entry Location: Tools & Techniques - push
+Glossary Term Entry Location: Tools & Techniques, Development Essentials, Git & Version Control - push

 PUT